zulip/zulip/templates/zerver/integrations/openshift.md

 ### Testing

-You can test the plugin without changing your `master` branch by pushing to the `test-post-receive` branch.
+You can test the plugin without changing your `main` branch by pushing to the `test-post-receive` branch.